forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 {% include code-in-postgres/in-order-by-limit.js %}
 {% endhighlight %}

 This code, despite there being a lot of it is relatively straight forward.
-We get a list of `raceId` from the `qryRaces` function and pass this to the `qryStandings` function.
-The `qryStandings` function fans out a series of [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and collates them back again returning the standings of all drivers after all races in 2017, which is quite a lot of unnecessary data.
-Once we have all this data we then use a series of (included) library functions to sort the data by points and take the first result.
+We get a list of `raceId` from the `qryRaces` function.
+Once we have this we will order by the `raceId` from largest to smallest and take the one off the top.
+This is the last race.

+After this we feed the `raceId` of the last race in 2017 directly into the `qryStandings` functions to get the results from the last race.
+Finally we sort by the `points` column, from largest to smallest, solely for presentation reasons.

 ### Pro's